A good newspaper, I suppose, is a Nation talking to itself.

 First published in July 1992, the Post is read by thousands of foreigners and Cambodians throughout the country and by subscribers in 35 countries around the globe.

-For more than 15 years the Phnom Penh Post has been the paper of record on Cambodian current events – read by decision makers and consumers who have helped rebuild the nation during the past decades.
+For 25 years the Phnom Penh Post has been the paper of record on Cambodian current events – read by decision makers and consumers who have helped rebuild the nation during the past decades.

 No other newspaper can lay claim to such an extensive record.
 The Phnom Penh Post presents its readers with information and analysis that is convincing, useful and unique.